Business for Good

 Walker College International Programs

 The Walker College of Business encourages students to study abroad and provides a variety of short-term international programs designed to develop international business skills and intercultural knowledge.
-Most programs with a specific emphasis on sustainable business are listed with the course designator BUS 3055.
+Most programs with a specific emphasis on sustainable business are listed with the course designator BUS 3055 or 4055.
 For a full list of upcoming faculty-led programs, visit the "international" tab on this webpage.
-The 2018-19 faculty-led programs with a sustainability emphasis are:
+The 2019-20 faculty-led programs with a sustainability emphasis are:

 - Enactus is a global nonprofit organization that provides a platform for teams of outstanding university students to create community development projects that put people's own ingenuity and talents at the center of improving their livelihoods.
 Guided by educators and supported by business leaders, Enactus students take the kind of entrepreneurial approach that empowers people to be a part of their own success.
 The work Enactus students perform not only transforms the lives of the people served, but in turn, also transforms the lives of the participating students as they develop into more effective, values-driven leaders.

 - Executive Impact provides opportunities for professional growth to the community of MBA students at Appalachian, including networking, learning from regional professionals, and serving the community.
 Through these opportunities, the club promotes a space for integrity, philanthropy, insight, networking, and balance to be at the forefront.